-Fukushima plant ice wall partly reduces radioactive water
+Experts: Fukushima must do more to reduce radioactive water

 - 3 women go on record with NPR with detailed allegations against Sherman Alexie

-- WWII aircraft carrier found in Coral Sea by Allen expedition VIEW
+- WWII aircraft carrier found in Coral Sea by Allen expedition WATCH

+“We recognize that the ice wall has had an effect, but more work is needed to mitigate rainfall ahead of the typhoon season,” said panel chairman Yuzo Onishi, a Kansai University civil engineering professor.

+The 1.5-kilometer (1-mile) coolant-filled underground structure was installed around the wrecked reactor buildings to create a frozen soil barrier and keep groundwater from flowing into the heavily radioactive area.
+The ice wall has been activated in phases since 2016.
+Frozen barriers around the reactor buildings are now deemed complete.